bedrio/Stackelberg-Flow-Time/README.md

 - `numberOfEpochs`: determines after how many epochs the program will terminate at, if not all players have reached the end
 - `extraPlayers`: how many more players to enter **per** epoch.
 If this is set to 2, then 2 more players will enter every epoch
 - `graphNumber`: determines which graph file to use (1 - 4)

+**All 3 group members contributed to this project implementation, and the commit history does not refelct which player programmed a section.** Since not everyone was well-versed with Git, Beder Rifai, handled version control